qlyjsld/vkengine/README.md

-# VkEngine
+# vkengine
-VkEngine is an open source game engine and it is in development.
+vkngine is an open source game engine and it is in development.